micmejia/bible-dump/AMPC/Revelation/Rev 13.md

-[As] [^a]I stood on the sandy beach, I saw a beast coming up out of the sea with ten horns and seven heads.
+[As] I stood on the sandy beach, I saw a beast coming up out of the sea with ten horns and seven heads.
 On his horns he had ten royal crowns (diadems) and blasphemous titles (names) on his heads.